arezazadeh/CapstoneProjectOnDiabetes/README.md

 <img src="images/confusion_matrix.png">

-### 1.3.4 Analyzing Model Performance Based On The Confusion Matrix:
+### 1.3.4 Analyzing Model Performance Based On The Confusion Matrix

 1. **RandomForest** and **GaussianNB** have the highest number of True Negatives (16324 and 16363 respectively), indicating that they are quite good at identifying the negative class.
 However, RandomForest has a lower number of False Negatives and more True Positives compared to GaussianNB.